 User navigates to “New Request” page to create a new request.

-System auto-generates unique “99 Reference” ID
+System auto-generates unique “99 Reference” ID [this is the form id?]

 System auto-populates “Data-to-whom" field based on the “Requesting Officer” and vice versa (Refer to Annex 6b)